zumleira799/ChessBotv2/README.md

 //where the whites are positive and blacks are negative
 """

-Obviously inputing a float that is not given will result in unpredicted behaiviour.
+Obviously inputing a float that is not given will result in unpredicted behaviour.

 I will now go over some of the technical details, and how you can manipulate some parameters if you want to try and find the optimal parameters yourself.